EternityForest/pavillion/README.md

 s = Server(pubkeys={cid2:c_pub}, ecc_keypair=(s_pub,s_pk))
 c = Client(keypair=(c_pub,c_pk), serverkey=s_pub, clientID=cid2,cipher=2)

+#This is a property returning a ip,port pair that the client is bound to
+c.address

+#This is an empty dict, but you can put ip,port pairs there to ignore them
+s.ignore

 #Define an RPC function, call it on the client
 s.registers[401] =lambda c,a: a